jithu-ann/pandas-challenge/README.md

 Summarizes the analysis (5 points)

-Draws two correct conclusions or comparisons from the calculations (10 points)
+Draws two correct conclusions or comparisons from the calculations (10 points).